ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

-# Lab: Create a Reusable Component
+# Lab: Create a Rating Component

 In this lab you will: